SESMG/SESMG/docs/getting_started/analyze_results.rst

 The results interface has the following elements:

 - **Table with a summary of the modelling (1).**
+   - Total System Costs: Total costs of the primary optimization criterion (in the example: total monetary costs).
+   - Total Constraint Costs: Total costs of the secondary optimization criterion (in the example: total carbon dioxide emissions).
+   - Total Variable Costs: Costs per kWh transformed/used/supplied energy
+   - Total Periodical Costs: Annual costs per kW(h) of invested plant capacity (only applied for invested capacity, not for existing capacity)
+   - Total Energy Demand: Total energy demand of the systems' sinks.
+   - Total Energy Usage: Total energy inserted to the energy system (via sources).

 - **Graph of the energy system (2).**